NHL Stick Tap for Service™ Shows Us Heroes On and Off the Ice

 Over the past year, we’ve seen a great deal of change in our country and throughout the world.
 Through it all, we’ve remained laser focused on our mission—serving our members.
 We carry out this mission in a number of ways, but we always draw inspiration from the dedication of the military community.
-As a veteran myself, I know firsthand how willing we are to help each other and our communities.

-That’s what makes this year’s Stick Tap for Service program so exciting.
-On top of 2020 being a challenging year, these individuals continued to be selfless and charitable with their time and energy.
+That’s what makes this year’s NHL Stick Tap for Service™ program so exciting.
+On top of 2022 being a challenging year, these individuals continued to be selfless and charitable with their time and energy.
 Each story our judges reviewed showed how active veterans are in their communities and with their peers.

 Meet the Finalists

-Hockey fans know that a tap of hockey sticks between players—on the ice or against the boards—is a sign of approval or applause.
-So, with a virtual tapping of the ice in honor of all those who give back, here are this year’s Stick Tap for Service finalists.
+Hockey fans know that a tap of hockey sticks between players, on the ice or against the boards, is a sign of approval or applause.
+With hundreds of great submissions, it wasn’t easy to narrow the finalists down.
+However, these nominees really stood out.
+So, with a virtual tapping of the ice in their honor, here are this year’s NHL Stick Tap for Service™ finalists!

-Follow us on social media to see more on our finalists and to stay current with all our Stick Tap for Service updates.
+Follow us on Facebook, Twitter and Instagram to see more on our finalists and to stay current with all our NHL Stick Tap for Service™ updates.

 NHL and the NHL Shield are registered trademarks and NHL Stick Tap for Service name and logo are trademarks of the National Hockey League. ©NHL 2022.
 All Rights Reserved.